 *Max Capacity (MW): the maximum generating capacity of each generator.

 *Min Stable Level (MW): the minimum stable generation level of each generator.
 This minimum level is enforced when the generator is turned on.

+*Fuel Price($/MMBTU): an input value which present the fuel price of the generator

+*Heat Rate(BTU/kWh): represent the power plant efficiency, which is equal to (Thermal Energy In)/(Electricity Energy Out).

 *Min Up Time (hours): the minimum number of hours the unit must be 'on' in any commitment cycle.